 EduCARE India harnesses global youth leadership to develop a futuristic self-sustainable organisation with a collaborative ownership and operations management based on the principles of cyclic human resources, social entrepreneurship, cooperative experiential learning and dynamic projects management.
 The COM (Collaborative Operations Management) leadership team members are listed below.
-Click on the individual images for further details.

 As the Project Director of EduCARE India, it is my mission to work and contribute towards creating an increasing number of informed, evolved and globally aware young people who can act as responsible global citizens with the ability to influence the creation of a more peaceful and sustainable world.
 I am passionate about grassroot level community development, social work, global citizenship and sustainable development.
 Global awareness and education enables individuals to be more informed and aware and to evolve as global citizens.
 This empowers people to contribute towards developing more opportunities and capacities for global experiences whilst being more sensitive to global issues and sustainable development.

 My passion and career path is to facilitate global thinkers to promote integrated and holistic knowledge, understanding, engagement, skills, wisdom and above all action to effect change.
 I have worked in various community development, gender and education training programs and projects.
 As a trainer and facilitator, I deliver various courses in international development, global awareness and future studies.

 I was born and raised in Brisbane, Australia.
 I have previously studied a Bachelors of Social Science and Masters in Development Practice at the University of Queensland and a Graduate Certificate in Integrated Human Studies.

 I arrived at EduCARE India in January 2011, for an internship in Women’s Empowerment and Microfinance.